thegrumpys/odop/docs/design/UserDescription.md

 While admittedly a little late in the game, it is hopefully never too late to articulate a description of an ODOP user.

-Mike sees four distinct groups:
+There are at least four distinct groups:

- * Evaluators (a.k.a. "tourists")
+ * Evaluators (including "tourists")

  * Spring Designers